Shelby-jorg/P1-Madlib/README.md

 # P1-Madlib
 This project was created by Shelby Jorgensen for my CSCI-151 class, Programming with C++.
-This project was the first in this course, and taught us how to work with arrays, the commands both in and out, and the basic set up of a C++ program.
+This project was the first in this course, and taught us how to work with arrays, the input and output streams, and the basic set up of a C++ program.
 Below, I have attached the outline that was provided for this project.

 Outline:
 Mad Libs